fortrabbit/help/docs/sendgrid.md

 ## Setting it up

-In order to get your mails through the SPAM filter of your users, you'll need to authorize the ownership of the domain you are using — think DNS modifications. fortrabbit is not envolved here.
+In order to get your mails through the SPAM filter of your users, you'll need to authorize the ownership of the domain you are using — think DNS modifications. fortrabbit is not involved here.
 You do this with your domain or DNS provider of choice.
 This is done with DKIM ([SendGrid docs](https://sendgrid.com/docs/Glossary/dkim.html)) and SPF ([SendGrid docs](https://sendgrid.com/docs/Glossary/spf.html)).